ibm-cloud-docs/containers/cs_ingress_about.md

 {: shortdesc}

 The Ingress application load balancer (ALB) is a layer 7 load balancer which implements the NGINX Ingress controller.
 A layer 4 `LoadBalancer` service exposes the ALB so that the ALB can receive external requests that come into your cluster.
 The ALB then routes requests to app pods in your cluster based on distinguishing layer 7 protocol characteristics, such as headers.

+On 05 July 2021, the DNS provider is changed from Cloudflare to Akamai for all `containers.appdomain.cloud`, `containers.mybluemix.net`, and `containers.cloud.ibm.com` domains for all clusters in {{site.data.keyword.containerlong_notm}}.
+If you currently allow inbound traffic from the Cloudflare source IP addresses, you must also allow inbound traffic from the [Akamai source IP addresses](https://github.com/IBM-Cloud/kube-samples/tree/master/akamai/gtm-liveness-test){: external} before 05 July.
+After the migration, you can remove the Cloudflare IP address rules.
+For more information, see the [announcement](https://cloud.ibm.com/notifications?selected=1621697674798){: external}.
+{: important}

 ## What are the components of Ingress?
 {: #ingress_components}